Weak approximation for cubic hypersurfaces: Proof of the main theorem

 If the line $L$ intersects the generic fiber at two other rational points, then we connect the two sections corresponding to the two rational points with rational curves in general fibers and smooth them with the jet data fixed.

 So we may assume that there is a degree $2$ multisection $C \to \mcX$ such that the formal sections induced by $C$ agree with $\whts_i$ and $\whts'_i$ to order $N$.
+See Figure \ref{fig:C} for an illustration of the situation (we draw the section $s$ and its restriction to the formal neighborhood differently so that it is easier to visualize).

 Make the base change $C \to B$, which is et{\'a}le over the points $b_i$.
 Denote the preimages of $b_i$ to be $c_i$ and $c'_i$.
-The formal sections $\whts_i$ and $\whts'_i$ induce formal sections over $c_i$ and $c_i'$, which will still denoted by $\whts_i$ and $\whts'_i$.
+The formal sections $\whts_i$ and $\whts'_i$ induce formal sections over $c_i$ and $c_i'$, which will still be denoted by $\whts_i$ and $\whts'_i$.
 The section $s$ also induces a section of the new family, still denoted by $s$.
-We have another section of the new family, coming from the degree $2$ multi-section $C$, which agrees with $\whts_i'$ to order $N$.
+The degree $2$ multi-section $C$ induces another section $s_C$ of the new family, which agrees with $\whts_i'$ to order $N$.

 We may arrange the degree $2$ cover $C \to B$ to be \'etale over all the points whose fibers are singular.
 So the \'etale neighborhood of singular fibers of the new family over $C$ is isomorphic to the \'etale neighborhood of the corresponding singular fibers over $B$.
 As a consequence, the family over $C$ is a standard model over $C$ in the sense of \ref{Corti}.